 Bollant has an .837 winning percentage as a collegiate coach, including a 134-36 record at Bryan (Tenn.)
 College from the NAIA level.
 He guided the Lady Lions to four straight NAIA Tournaments, reaching the Sweet 16 in 2005-06.
 Bryan reached the top 25 rankings each of his last four years, reaching as high as No. 11 at the end of the 2006-07 season.
 Bollant coached four Appalachian Athletic Conference Players of the Year.

 Bollant was as an assistant coach under Kathi Bennett, the daughter of former Wisconsin men's coach Dick Bennett, for five seasons before becoming a collegiate head coach.
-He served three years under Bennett at the University of Evansville, helping the Purple Aces to the 1999 NCAA Tournament, then followed her to Indiana, where the Hoosiers became the lowest seed (5) to win the Big Ten Tournament in 2002.
+He served three years under Bennett at Evansville, helping the Purple Aces to the 1999 NCAA Tournament, then followed her to Indiana, where the Hoosiers became the lowest seed (5) to win the Big Ten Tournament in 2002.

 A 1994 graduate of Winona State University with a degree in business education, Bollant received a master's degree in education from American Intercontinental University.
 He served as both the varsity and junior varsity head coach of Depper Life Academy in the Philippines and spent three years as the head coach at Tigerton (Wis.)
 High School, guiding the Tigers to a 63-10 record and to three Central Wisconsin Conference Small School titles from 1994-97.